How To Write A Tango That Sizzles

 ANOTHER TIP: Most songs only have around 16 bars of new melody.
 The rest of the song is just a repeat of already used melody with new lyrics (and more often than not in today’s commercial radio drivel; meaningless lyrics repeated over and over and over… and over)

 For The Scent of Her Perfume, once I had the first part of the song the rest just came quickly.
 It doesn’t always work out this way.
 Some songs ‘write themselves’ in a few hours and others I have been chewing over for years.
 I have a zillion voice memos of song snippets and ideas and folders and folders packed full of manuscript scribble and half finished lyrics.

 Sometimes when I have the urge to write but nothing is coming to mind, I go to this ‘resource library’ of scrap and pick through it until I find a bit of scribble or a riff of music I like and I go from there.

 Pat Patterson (a songwriting teacher at Berkelee) once said “Feel free to go and write shit…. because its excellent fertilizer for the good stuff”.
 I love this motto.
 It’s so true.

 I hope you have enjoyed this post on how to write a tango that sizzles.
 Let me know when you’ve finished writing your own tango so I can hear it!
 Oh and if you have another way you come up with inspiration to write songs please add your comment below – I’d love to hear from you.

-Here’s a vid of me performing The Scent of Her Perfume at my album launch at Kulcha with tango dancers Gerard Aitken and Bridget Ombrasine.
+Here’s a vid of me performing The Scent of Her Perfume with tango dancers Gerard and Bridget.